 Guidelines for Applicants

-Please be aware that these homes have been built in partnership with District and Parish Councils for the specific purpose of helping people who have a close connection with the Parish who are unable to meet their housing needs by buying on the open market.
-The local council placed restrictions on the property through a legal agreement when planning permission was granted for the development.
+Please be aware that many of our shared ownership homes have been built in partnership with District and Parish Councils for the specific purpose of helping people who wish to live in a parish where they have a close connection but cannot afford to buy a home on the open market.
+The Local Planning Authority placed restrictions on the property through a legal agreement when planning permission was granted for the development.

 - currently living in the parish (sometimes for a period of years)